mollyim/flatline-platform/docs/evaluation.md

 6. Configure a username.

-This will allow this device to communicate with others that have followed the same procedure.

-To test any messaging features, follow the procedure with two or more devices.
+To test any communication features, follow the above procedure with two or more devices.

+If you find any unexpected errors or other issues, review the application logs using Logcat in Android Studio and the logs from the Whisper component using `kubectl` to ensure that requests are reaching Flatline and are being successfully handled.

+## Testing Communication

-Afterwards, to allow two devices to communicate with each other, do the following on one device:
+The following steps should allow two devices to communicate with each other:

 1. Tap on the bottom-right pencil icon.